postsharp/PostSharp.Community.HelloWorld/README.md

 Or, if you want to distribute the add-in as a project or an assembly:
 1. The user of the add-in must reference the NuGet package PostSharp.
-2. The user of the add-in must reference the client assembly or the client assembly project (`PostSharp.Community.HelloWorld`).
+2. The user of the add-in must reference the client assembly (`PostSharp.Community.HelloWorld.dll`) or the client assembly project (`Client`).
-3. The directory that contains the weaver assembly (`PostSharp.Community.HelloWorld.Weaver`) must be placed on the PostSharp search path with the MSBuild property `PostSharpSearchPath`.
-See the project `PostSharp.Community.HelloWorld.Tests` for an example on how to do this.
+3. The directory that contains the weaver assembly (`PostSharp.Community.HelloWorld.Weaver.dll`) must be placed on the PostSharp search path with the MSBuild property `PostSharpSearchPath`.
+See the project `Tests` for an example on how to do this.

 #### Building
 Restore and build the solution to build both the add-in and the tests.